Why Learn About Piedmont Wine?

 Barbaresco DOCG >$40

-Barbaresco is located northeast of the city of Alba in the Apennines.
-Just like in Barolo, Barbaresco awards DOCG status to vineyards on the best south-facing slopes.
+Barbaresco is northeast of the city of Alba in the Apennines.
+Like in Barolo, Barbaresco awards DOCG status to vineyards on the best south-facing slopes.

 Barbaresco vs. Barolo There are two main differences.
-The soils in Barbaresco are mostly limestone-based soils, which means less tannin (like La Morra and Barolo communes above).
+The soils in Barbaresco are mostly limestone-based, which means less tannin (like La Morra and Barolo communes above).

 The climate has less of a diurnal shift, which produces grapes that ripen sooner but have thinner skins.
-This means Barbaresco tends to have less tannin, color, and phenolics (a.k.a. aroma compounds).
+Barbaresco tends to have less tannin, color, and phenolics (a.k.a. aroma compounds).

 Thus, Barbaresco wines are usually lighter tasting and less tannic than Barolo.

-Ultimately Barbaresco is more approachable to most drinkers.
+Ultimately, Barbaresco is more approachable for most drinkers.

 -